anginblu/Peraide-market-jQuery/README.md

 2. has_many :profiles_categories
 3. has_many :profiles, through: :profiles_categories
 4. has_many :skills
-5. has_many :rates, through: :skills

 ### Skills
-1. Have a name, which is unique, and description (not mandatory)
+1. Have a name (must be present) and description (not mandatory)
 2. belongs_to :category
-3. belongs_to :user, through: :category
+3. belongs_to :profile
 4. Enables nested_attributes